Gender identities in Thailand: Kathoeys

-Although the terms "kathoey" or "ladyboy" are rather ambiguous, simply put, both terms refer to someone assigned male at birth, who dresses as and adopts the mannerisms and identity of a woman.
+Although the terms "kathoey" or "ladyboy" are rather ambiguous, simply put, both terms refer to someone born a male, but who dresses as and adopts the mannerisms and identity of a woman.
 Though the term is often translated as "transgender", the term is rarely used in Thailand.
 Instead Thais use the term kathoey.
 This term can now also be used to refer to any male homosexual and was originally used to refer to intersex people.
 Due to this term becoming so broad, many choose to use the English word to explain a homosexual male dressing as a woman as a "ladyboy".
 The term can also be meant as an insult, especially to those who are trying to alter or openly express their identity, as it suggests that they are still men who are merely dressed as women.
 The term is used rather loosely at times and can be used to refer to any male who possesses traditionally 'feminine' qualities.
-Personally most of kathoeys prefer to call themselves "a transformed goddess" or "a second type of woman".
+Most kathoeys prefer to call themselves "a transformed goddess" or "a second type of woman".